ibpdas/data-strategy-impact-dashboard/README.md

 ValueLine works because it:

-- reflects how federated organisations actually operate
+- Reflects how federated organisations actually operate
-- clarifies contribution vs attribution
+- Clarifies contribution vs attribution
-- sets realistic expectations on pacing
+- Sets realistic expectations on pacing
-- makes invisible value visible
+- Makes invisible value visible
-- focuses attention on the shifts that matter most
+- Focuses attention on the shifts that matter most
-- reduces repeated work and misaligned effort
+- Rrduces misaligned effort and improve collaboration

 Most importantly, it keeps strategy **alive**.

-By connecting strategy to real time signals of change, ValueLine prevents strategy becoming shelfware.
+By connecting strategy to real time updates of change, ValueLine prevents strategy becoming shelfware.
 It becomes a living tool for action, alignment and collaboration.

 ---